EDA PLAY TOBY

 Low vision specialist and methodologist for the development of visual perception, early intervention specialist

-“The EDA PLAY TOBY application develops especially the visual attention and primary visual images.
+“The EDA PLAY TOBY app develops especially the visual attention and primary visual images.
 The child becomes able to find an object on the screen, fix it and recognize it when seeing it again.
 This is supported by a sound response which is designed to enhance the ability of the child to recall the visual image.
 For example, a cow appears and bellows shortly; after being touched, it gives a long moo.
 This will enable the child to associate the visual image with the relevant sound.

 The vision exercise stimulates the optic tract and the visual centres of the cerebral cortex which are in charge of imagery distinction and recognition.
 The pictures in the game are sufficiently contrasting and large to enable even an eye with reduced vision ability to watch the picture for long enough and repeatedly.